m-baralt/Analysis_GSE96058/README.md

 2. Navigate to the repository directory.

+3. Open the project in RStudio by double-clicking the file: `Analysis_GSE96058.Rproj`.
+This ensures the working directory is correctly set, so all relative paths will work automatically.

-3. Download the expression dataset using the provided script:
+4. Download the expression dataset using the provided script:

 ```
 chmod +x download_expression_data.sh